pahowart/ampread/README.md

 # ampread
 raspi python script to read sct-013 current sensors and upload to io.adafruit

 I found lots of arduino projects for energy monitoring but I wanted something for the Raspberry Pi.
+This python code will take current and voltage readings and then calculate total kilowatts and current cost/kwh based on Ontario time of use pricing.

+todo:

+- scale out for more sensors in circuit panel

+- add in holiday verification to complete time of use calculations

+- set up local adafruit io server to capture data and upload using TLS.

+- add in support for sending data to an sql database.

 This project uses: